 LEMMA 5.2 (ABSENCE OF CRITICAL EDGES).
-A reachability query $s \xrightarrow{r} D$ is stable under graph extension $G \sqsubseteq G'$ iff $G \sqsubseteq G'$ contains no critical edges for $s \xrightarrow{r} D$ .
+A reachability query s $\xrightarrow{r} D$ is stable under graph extension $G \sqsubseteq G'$ iff $G \sqsubseteq G'$ contains no critical edges for s $\xrightarrow{r} D$.

 PROOF.
-This absence of critical edges implies stability because every path that answers a query that is in the extended graph $\mathcal{G}'$ but not in the original graph $\mathcal{G}$ can be partitioned as $p_1 \cdot l \cdot p_2$ such that $(\mathsf{tgt}(p_1), l, \mathsf{src}(p_2))$ is a critical edge.
+This absence of critical edges implies stability because every path that answers a query that is in the extended graph \mathcal{G}' but not in the original graph \mathcal{G} can be partitioned as $p_1 \cdot l \cdot p_2$ such that $(tgt(p_1), l, src(p_2))$ is a critical edge.
 Consequently, the absence of critical edges in an extension immediately implies that the extended graph yields no new answers to the query under scrutiny.
-The other direction of this lemma holds trivially.

-As indicated by Lemma 5.2, it would be sufficient for the rule for queries to require the absence of critical edges in future graphs.
-The problematic question however is: critical with respect to which graph extension?
-Indeed, the graphs $\mathcal{G}'$ that Lemma 5.2 quantifies over are all future graphs of a trace in the operational semantics.
-Precisely knowing $\mathcal{G}'$ is as difficult as solving the constraint program.
+The other direction of this lemma holds trivially. П which graph extension?
+Indeed, the graphs G' that Lemma 5.2 quantifies over are all future graphs of a trace in the operational semantics.
+Precisely knowing G' is as difficult as solving the constraint program.
 Hence it is not feasible for a solver to guard against the absence of critical edges with pinpoint accuracy.
 In the remainder of this section we describe a two-part approach to sound operation of a non-backtracking solver based on over-approximating the criticality of an edge.